jlguenego/node-expose-sspi/README.md

 ## TODO

-- Macro for converting Flag to string and string to flag.
+- Example combined with JWT
+- Add options to filter guest or equivalent.

 ## Author